panva/node-oidc-provider/README.md

 ## Events
 The oidc-provider instance is an event emitter, `this` is always the instance.
-In events where `ctx`(koa request context) is passed to the listener `ctx.oidc` holds additional details like recognized parameters, loaded client or session.
+In events where `ctx` (request context) is passed to the listener `ctx.oidc` holds additional details like recognized parameters, loaded client or session.

 **server_error**